Body art tattooing businesses and tattooists who operate in NSW have to be licensed with NSW Fair Trading.

 Yes, interstate artists working in NSW must apply for a licence in the same way as NSW residents.

-Individuals or organisations wishing to hold events or exhibitions where body art tattooing procedures will be performed, must apply for an event permit.
-An event permit may be issued for a maximum of 7 days with a maximum of two event permits per person per year.
-To apply for an event permit you must:
+Individuals or organisations wishing to hold tattoing shows where body art tattooing procedures will be performed, must apply for a permit.
+A tattooing show permit may be issued for a maximum of 7 days with a maximum of two permits per person per year.
+To apply for an tattooing show permit you must: